-It was a small one story house, one of those that had seen less damage.
-There only was a fairly large hole through roof.
+It was a small one-story house, one of those that had seen less damage.
+There only was a fairly large hole through the roof.

 The drone flew a bit in the direction I indicated, characters I didn’t know defiled on its visor, then it came back to me.

 “Ed, there is no house here.
 There is nothing.”

 “Ed, there is no house here.
 There is no-”